NordicHPC/git-pr/README.md

   order `main`, `master`, `gh-pages` and checks out the first that exists.

+* `git pr wrong-branch $brname`: You just committed to the wrong branch.
+This will 1) make a new feature branch at your current commit 2) reset your current branch (presumed to be the default branch) to upstream/HEAD 3) check out the new branch 4) not affect uncommitted changes.
+But user beware of special cases!

 * `git pr info` prints the autodetected remotes and base branches.

 * `git pr set-head` checks the remote and sets the remote default branch.